 - 1. How do you connect to a MySQL database using mysqli? - 2.
 How do you submit a query to MySQL using mysqli? - 3.
 How can you retrieve a string containing an error message when a mysqli error occurs? - 4.
 How can you determine the number of rows returned by a mysqli query? - 5.
 How can you retrieve a particular row of data from a set of mysqli results? - 6.
 Which mysqli method can be used to properly escape user input to prevent code injection? - 7.
-What negative effects can happen if you do not close the objects created by mysqli. methods?
+What negative effects can happen if you do not close the objects created by mysqli methods?

-See "Chapter 11 Answers" on page 646 in Appendix A for the answers to these questions.
+See Chapter 10 Answers in Appendix A for the answers to these questions.